equalitie/Caislean/README.md

 ### Basic skills

-Setting up and managing a server with Caislean requires some knowledge of GNU/Linux system administration, ease with the command line and some knowledge of server security best practices.
+Setting up and managing a server with Caislean requires familiarity with GNU/Linux system administration, ease with the command line and some knowledge of server security best practices.